mirage335-colossus/extendedInterface/README.md

 	Tactile Interface (North-Paw like Fail-Active IFR Backup providing some of Pitch/Roll/Heading Turn/Slip Climb RAlt/BAlt TAS/CAS/AOA Homing/ILS)
 	Alarm (Indepdendent Lound Warning if AutoPilot Disengaged, Maneuver Drift, or Collision Risk) Panels (AR Desktop Computer Displays, Keyboard, Mouse)

+# Design

+Batch files may be used natively (eg. to control SteamVR, run sequences of support software, etc), unusually.
+Nevertheless, some batch files here are anchor scripts.
+Do NOT assume a batch file does or does not point to a bash shell script function - look at the code of the batch file.

 # Included Works